 - Roll out dough between 2 pieces of parchment paper to ¼-inch thick

 - Cut dough into 2-inch circles

 - Place chopped chocolate in the center of each circle

 - Pinch 3 corners of each circle very firmly to form a triangle

-- Transfer triangles (Hamantaschen) to a parchment lined baking sheet
+- Transfer triangles (Hamantaschen) to a parchment paper lined baking sheet

 - Bake at 350° for 6-8 minutes